List of Space Runaway Ideon characters: Deck Afta

 A boy who is a friend of Cosmo's and Kasha's on Solo.
 He's generally seen with Rapappa, a tame two-tailed squirrel perched on his shoulder.

 Although just a young kid, Deck desires to become a pilot of the Ideon and when Cosmo sees how dedicated he is to it, he allows Deck to become his co-pilot on the Ideo-Delta.
 As expected for his age, Deck is immature at times, but, for the most part, gets along with everyone, though gradually, as the series progresses, he begins to prove himself as a pilot, establishing himself as a predominant role in controlling the Ideon.

 Deck is vaporized instantly when the Ideon is destroyed by the Gando Rowa.

 Afterwards, both his spirit and Kasha are seen watching over a sleeping Cosmo.
 When Kitty Kitten arrives and Deck tells her what happens, Kitty tells him to go on ahead, saying that she and Kasha will look after Cosmo.
 Strangely, and harshly, enough, Rapappa's spirit form is never seen at the end of the film.

 Joliver Ira

 The engineer of the Solo Ship.
 At first, and throughout the series, he doesn't put too much trust in Karala, but during the movie Be Invoked, he admits to having falling in love with her.
 This is further proved after he protects Karala from her father, sustaining a sword wound to the back, and dying later as he assists the Ideon during the final battle.

-After the final invocation, Joliver surprisingly ends up with Haruru's subordinate, Kilaru, in the new universe.
+After the final invocation, Joliver surprisingly ends up with Haruru's subordinate, Kilarul, in the new universe.